1. Introduction

 }

-The JSON data of content projections or its sections contain references to its records when using the standard JSON configuration of FirstSpirit.
+When using the standard JSON configuration of FirstSpirit, the JSON data of content projections or its sections contain references to its records.
 However, the CaaS Connect module uses a specific configuration for the JSON format so that the records are not referenced directly, but indirectly via a query object.
 For this purpose, the query object contains identifiable attributes of the content projection.

 {